renovatebot/renovate/lib/modules/datasource/aws-machine-image/readme.md

 This datasource returns the latest [Amazon Machine Image](https://docs.aws.amazon.com/en_en/AWSEC2/latest/UserGuide/AMIs.html) via the AWS API (valid credentials required).

-Because there is no general `lookupName`, you have to use the [describe images filter](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-ec2/interfaces/describeimagescommandinput.html#filters) as minified JSON as a `lookupName`.
+Because there is no general `packageName`, you have to use the [describe images filter](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-ec2/interfaces/describeimagescommandinput.html#filters) as minified JSON as a `packageName`.

 Example: